 Women and the Law

 Women and the Law is a pioneering study of the way in which the law has treated women – at work, in the family, in matters of sexuality and fertility, and in public life.
-Written by Susan Atkins and Brenda Hoggett, then University teachers, the book was first published in 1984.
+Written by Susan Atkins and Baroness Brenda Hale, then University teachers, the book was first published in 1984.
 The authors examine the origins of British law’s attitude to women, trace the development of the law and ways in which it reflects the influence of economic, social and political forces and the dominance of men.
 They illustrate the tendency, despite formal equality, for deep-rooted problems of encoded gender inequality to remain.

 Since 1984 the authors have achieved distinguished careers in law and public service.
 This 2018 Open Access edition provides a timely opportunity to revisit their ground breaking analysis and reflect on how much has changed, and how much has stayed the same.